vol 3: Development

 theology.

-The evolution of 'artistic' (= practical) solutions to life's
+The evolution of artistic and technological (= practical) solutions to life's

 problems is then taken up under the headings of